GoogleCloudPlatform/gcp-service-broker/docs/customization.md

 ### Google CloudSQL PostgreSQL Custom Plans

-Generate custom plans for Google CloudSQL PostgreSQL..
+Generate custom plans for Google CloudSQL PostgreSQL.
 To specify a custom plan manually, create the plan as JSON in a JSON array and store it in the environment variable: <tt>CLOUDSQL_POSTGRES_CUSTOM_PLANS</tt>.

 For example: